cjyuan/ITD-Step-Feedback/step-5.md

 > To deploy your site, move the contents of the dist folder into the root folder of your repository.
 >
 > If an `index.html` file is not present in the root folder, GitHub Pages will instead display the `README.md` file by default.

+#### 3. They submitted a link to their GitHub repository instead of the link to their deployed page on GitHub Pages

+> The link you submitted is not a link to your webpage on GitHub Pages.
+>
+> Please follow the instructions in "4.
+Create a repository for your website" and "5.
+Deploy your webpage on GitHub Pages"
+> to deploy your CodePen page to GitHub Pages.